Revolving Fund Meaning

 Management and Administration

-- As discussed above, legal recognition of funds increases the faith of investors hence it becomes necessary to legally recognize the fund and comply with all the norms relating to funding for maintaining legal status.
-But sometimes some fund establishing authorities do not legalize the fund and that type of fund is called an informal revolving fund.
+- As discussed above, legal recognition of funds increases the faith of investors; hence it becomes necessary to legally recognize the fund and comply with all the norms relating to funding for maintaining legal status.
+But sometimes some fund establishing authorities do not legalize the fund, and that type of fund is called an informal revolving fund.

 - It is managed by managing authorities called a management team decided by members of the fund is legally recognized fund it is necessary to submit all the reports to the registered authority.
-Audit of the fund becomes necessary and submission of an audit report and other reports like contributories list, amount of contribution, receipts and payment statement, etc. are to be submitted to the registered authority of the fund.
+Audit of the fund becomes essential, and submission of an audit report and other reports like contributories list, amount of contribution, receipts and payment statement, etc. are to be submitted to the registered authority of the fund.
 Annual accounts and annual reports of the fund also to be sent to members of the fund.

 - In the case of the informal revolving fund, it is not required to submit a report as it is not registered.
 But it is recommended that an audit should be done and report to be sent to the members.
-However, chances of bankruptcy by the borrower are high hence no guarantee of money.
+However, chances of bankruptcy by the borrower are high; hence no guarantee of money.

 - A revolving fund is established by its members who are users of funds for some specific purpose.
 Then members decide regarding the managing authority of the same along with deciding whether to legally recognize the fund or not.

-- In the case of the legal revolving fund, all statutory requirements are to be complied with and all documentation relating to funding is to be submitted to registering authority.
+- In the case of the legal revolving fund, all statutory requirements are to be complied with, and all documentation relating to funding is to be submitted to registering authority.

-This has been a guide to revolving fund and its meaning.
+This article has been a guide to revolving fund and its meaning.
 Here we discuss the structure, sustainability, and how does revolving fund work along with its importance.
 You may learn more about financing from the following articles –